teuton-software/teuton/README.md

 * `./docs/examples/example-01.yaml`: This file contains the configuration for every student machine (cases).

-To run this demo activity we do `ruby docs/example/example-01.rb`.
+To run this demo activity we do `./project docs/example/example-01.rb`.

 > **Results**
 > * You will see a brief *report on the screen* during execution.